Tam for Kids: Overview

 How Yiddish culture is politically relevant, transgressive, and has vitamins no other language does.

 KlezCalifornia has developed and tested twenty-six 45- to 75-minute lesson plans, and made over a hundred presentations to students in thirty schools and camps.
 Students have fun, while engaging with Yiddish culture as it enriches North American Jewish life today, and learning about its origins (and the family origins of many students) in Eastern Europe.

-A comprehensive article in In Geveb — A Journal of Yiddish Studies provides a fuller description of the Tam project.
+A comprehensive article in In Geveb — A Journal of Yiddish Studies in 2017 provides a fuller description of the Tam project.

 A story about Tam, “Kids learn a bisl about Yiddish culture from the experts” was published in the J, The Jewish News of Northern California (Jan.
 26, 2018).

 An article citing the Tam lesson plans was in the November 2022 issue of In Geveb — A Journal of Yiddish Studies.
 See Let’s not Wait!: Introducing preschoolers to Yiddish through Leah Hoffman’s Alefbeys, by Beth Dwoskin.